SabrinaSchalz/Python-Jupyter_Notebooks/README.md

 # Python-Portfolio

-Adding new projects since 19th August 2022.
-Datasets are from Kaggle.
+Side projects completed in Python using Jupyter Notebooks, mainly from Kaggle datasets.